 Going back into the past (almost 2 decades) we were having phones with small screens and a creeping internet.
 And after a speedy and cool technological evolution, a smartphone technology had witnessed a herald rise and covered a path for entirely baked smartphones with a decent number of features.
+After spending numerous hours searching, we have come up with some of the Upcoming Smartphones in 2020.
+So, let’s dive into the list without further ado.

 Now in 2019, we have got our hands on the latest and coolest smartphones with innovative designs and state-of-the-art features from Samsung, Apple, Huawei, Xiaomi.
 All smartphone makers are expected to launch a plethora of phones 2020 as well (of course) with mind-boggling features to entice the audience.